F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 Cluster mode
 ------------

-You should use :code:`cluster` mode if you intend to integrate your BIG-IP device into the Kubernetes cluster network.
+You should use **cluster** mode if you intend to integrate your BIG-IP device into the Kubernetes cluster network.

 .. important::